 This is a tough question to answer because people have such strong opinions about what "is keto".

-Keto isn't a food group like most people think.
-In fact, I have an entire article about the phrase "That's not keto" in my article Keto Weight Loss and Inflammation.
-So go check that out and then you'll understand why it isn't about food being keto or not but rather the purpose of keto and does that good fit that purpose.
+Keto isn’t a food group like most people think.
+In fact, I have an entire article about the phrase “That’s not keto” in my article Keto Weight Loss and Inflammation.
+So go check that out and then you’ll understand why it isn’t about food being keto or not but rather the purpose of keto and does that food fit that purpose.

-So how is molasses and blackstrap molasses created?
+So how are molasses and blackstrap molasses created?
 Well, cane sugar is crushed and boiled to produce cane syrup, then boiled again to create regular molasses.
 It is boiled a THIRD time to create blackstrap molasses which is what this recipe uses.

-It has the lowest sugar content of all can sugar products and, unlike regular refined sugar, it DOES have nutritional value.
-According to Healthline, it "is touted as a superfood.
-While it’s no miracle cure, it’s a rich source of several minerals".
+It has the lowest sugar content of all cane sugar products and, unlike regular refined sugar, it DOES have nutritional value.
+According to Healthline, it “is touted as a superfood.
+While it’s no miracle cure, it’s a rich source of several minerals”.

 Now, back to keto.
 Is it the strictest of keto?
 No. Is it the dirtiest of keto?
 No.